British Fascists: Early development

 The party confined itself to stewarding Conservative Party meetings and canvassing for the party.
 In particular it campaigned vigorously on behalf of Oliver Locker-Lampson, whose "Keep Out the Reds" campaign slogan struck a chord with the group's strong anti-communism.
 The group also indulged in a series of high-profile stunts, many of which were more in the vein of elaborate practical jokes than genuine subversion.
 In one such example, five British Fascisti forcibly removed Harry Pollitt from a train to Liverpool, where he was due to address a National Minority Movement event, and attempted to bundle him on to a different train.
 The five members arrested for the event insisted that they had intended to send Pollitt on a weekend break and even claimed that he had taken £5 in expenses they offered him for that purpose.
-One of the group's few policies was a call for a reduction in income tax so that the well-off could hire more servants and so reduce unemployment.